eddiedunn/terminal/roles/user_setup/COMPLETIONS_WORKFLOW.md

 # Completions Workflow for `terminal_setup` Role

-This document explains how shell completions are managed in this role for Zsh, Bash, and Fish in a reproducible, userland-friendly way.
+This document explains how shell completions are managed in this role for Zsh, Bash, and Fish in a reproducible, userland-friendly way, using a dedicated completions metadata file and a download helper script.

 ---

 ## Overview

-- **Completions for supported tools are staged during the download step** (using the download helper script and completions_metadata.yml).
+- **Completions for supported tools are staged during the download step** using `files/completions_metadata.yml` and the `download_helper.py` script.
 - **The Ansible role then copies these pre-populated completions** into the user's completions directory at install time.
 - **No completions are generated or extracted at runtime**—everything is staged and idempotent.